chromygabor/the-playground/frpui/doc/Basics.md

 MainModel(60)
 MainModel(100)

 Which is nothing extra comparing to the previous example.
-But it highlights something `model.copy(model.value + item)` line.
+But it highlights something with the `model.copy(model.value + item)` line.
 There is something with it.
 I guess you will see, if I split it up:

 ```scala